seafishleo/HW/HW4/README.md

 ## Summary:
-- Although there is no significant changes on most of the dataset when we applied the adjusted scores, it still has some value for futher investigastion on the academic dishonesty.
+- Although there is no significant changes on most of the dataset when we applied the adjusted scores, it still has some value for further investigation on the academic dishonesty.
 If we formatted the data to integer, maybe we won't get the difference, so I think we should stay on the original data with full digits under the decimal.
-All of the data that involved in the Thomas High School's 9th grade has slightly decrease.
+All the data that involved in the Thomas High School's 9th grade has slightly decrease.